 The Next 1000 Years (PDF).
 2003 Discussion paper for April 2003 Rockefeller U workshop.

-DRAMs as a model organism for study for technological evolution (PDF).
+DRAMs as model organisms for study of technological evolution (PDF).
 Technological Forecasting and Social Change 69 (3): 243–262 2002 Technological substitution; Learning curves.

 Death and the Human Environment: The United States in the 20th Century (PDF).
 Technology in Society 23 (2): 131–146 2001 Mortality, epidemiological transition, morbidity.